Meehai/video-representations-extractor/README.md

 export PATH="$PATH:/some/dir/bin"
 ```

-After eithrer option, you should be able to run:
+After either option, you should be able to run:
 ```bash
 vre <path/to/video.mp4> --cfg_path <path/to/cfg> -o <path/to/export_dir>
 ```